Acupuncture Links and useful contacts for all the stuff this site can’t include or it would get too big to manage!

 To qualify as an acupuncturist and be listed as a member of the British Acupucuncture Council you now need a degree.
 This lasts three years and includes practical, supervised clinical work as well as lots of theory.
 The BAAB accredits the following colleges, all of which are taking on new students:

 Informative and amusing talks by someone with over 35 years experience as practitioner, speaker, author and lecturer, currently Regional Coordinator for the British Acupuncture Council in Edinburgh and South-East Scotland.

-To learn Chinese is not particularly easy!
+Learning Chinese is not easy!
 Chinese is based on images and the intonation is completely different to that of European languages.